Manny Diaz (American football): Second stint at Mississippi State

-On January 5, 2015 it was announced that Diaz would return to Mississippi State as defensive coordinator.
+On January 5, 2015, it was announced that Diaz would return to Mississippi State as defensive coordinator.
 Diaz spent the 2015 season with the Bulldogs, where his unit held opponents to 23.2 points per game and ranked in the nation’s top 10 in red zone defense and tackles for loss.

 Miami

 On January 2, 2016, University of Miami football head coach Mark Richt named Miami native Manny Diaz as the Hurricanes’ defensive coordinator for the start of the 2016 campaign.
 In his first season at Miami, Diaz was a nominee for the Broyles Award, given to the top assistant coach in college football.
 Diaz spent three seasons as the defensive coordinator under Richt.
 In his first year at the helm of the defense, Diaz's unit ranked No. 20 nationally in total defense, No. 9 in yards per play, No. 12 in scoring defense, No. 5 in tackles for loss, No. 22 in team sacks and tied for No. 8 in defensive touchdowns allowed.
 Miami was the only team in the country to start three true freshmen linebackers in 2016.

 Diaz is considered the mastermind behind the "Turnover Chain," a Cuban link chain with a charm in the shape of the school's iconic "U" logo, designed by famed Miami jeweler Anthony John Machado, more commonly known as "A.J.
 The Jeweler."
-Citing a need for his defense to create more turnovers, the chain became a frenzy as Miami opened the 2017 season 10-0 and won the ACC Coastal Division for the first time.
 Miami appeared in the 2017 Capital One Orange Bowl.
 Continuing the impressive trends from Diaz’s first year running the defense, the Hurricanes ranked among the nation’s leaders in several defensive categories in 2017, including first nationally in team sacks, third nationally in tackles for loss and ninth nationally in opponent yards per play.

 In his final season as defensive coordinator in 2018, the Hurricanes ranked No. 4 in NCAA in total defense and ranked No. 1 in several categories, including tackles for loss, third down conversion percentage and passing yards allowed.
 Diaz and his staff also unveiled the second "Turnover Chain" in Miami's home opener against Savannah State.
 Also designed by A.J.
 The Jeweler, Turnover Chain 2.0 featured a charm in the shape of Sebastian the Ibis, the school's mascot.